pandastream/panda_uploader/README.md

 First of all
 ------------

-First of all, copy the `panda_js_uploader` directory to your app's public path.
+Copy the `panda_js_uploader` directory to your app's public path.

-Then, don't forget to include the following declarations in your page, normally in your `<HEAD>` element:
+And don't forget to include the following declarations in your page, normally in your `<HEAD>` element:

     <script src="/panda_js_uploader/jquery.panda-uploader.min.js" type="text/javascript"></script>
     <link href="/panda_js_uploader/panda-uploader.css" media="screen" rel="stylesheet" type="text/css" />